Winter Tours at Old Faithful Snow Lodge

 For reservations and lodging information, visit the lodging page.
 When visiting Old Faithful Snow Lodge in the winter, we suggest you enjoy the following activities:

-Regularly scheduled snowcoach transportation is available to bring guests, and their luggage, to/from the Old Faithful Snow Lodge from the South and North entrances to Yellowstone Park and can be reserved through the reservation office toll-free 866-GEYSERLAND (866-439-7375) or 307-344-7311.
+Regularly scheduled snowcoach transportation is available to bring guests, and their luggage, to/from the Old Faithful Snow Lodge from the North entrance and can be reserved through the reservation office toll-free 866-GEYSERLAND (866-439-7375) or 307-344-7311.
 While the snowcoaches are heated, sightseeing stops, where passengers leave the coach, necessitate warm footwear and warm layered clothing.
 Guests going to Old Faithful Snow Lodge to stay overnight are restricted to two pieces of luggage plus cross-country ski equipment.
 Hard-sided luggage is advised.

 Winter in Yellowstone brings new adventures, and new challenges.
 To make sure our guests can explore the park all year round, many Yellowstone tours are available via Snowcoach.
 Our heated Bombardier Snowcoaches will transport guests throughout the park, enabling all Yellowstone guests to view the unique winter landscape.